 "The Company" means CitizenCard Limited, company no. 3669949, which operates the CitizenCard identity and proof of age scheme.

-“Data” means data personal to an Applicant or data personal to a Verifier.
+"Data" means data pertaining to an Applicant or, where relevant, data pertaining to a Referee.

 "Fraud" includes any fraud, dishonesty and deceit and in particular includes but is not limited to:

 - knowingly enabling a Referee to supply incorrect information to Us;

 - purporting to act as the Applicant or Referee;